basisproject/basisproject.github.io/_posts/2020-02-09-frequently-asked-questions.md

 ## If I use my personal laptop in a productive capacity, does it become the People's Laptop?

 No. Socialization requires an active intent: it is not implicit.
-Just because something is used in a production capacity does not automatically mean it is now communally owned.
+Just because something is used in a productive capacity does not automatically mean it is now communally owned.
 Exactly what is socialized and what isn't is a decision made democratically by each region, and doesn't affect your personal belongings.

 ## But isn't socialism evil?